awsdocs/aws-iot-docs/developerguide/jobs-api.md

 A client token used to correlate requests and responses\.

 `timestamp`
-The time, in milliseconds since the epoch, when the message was sent\.
+The time, in seconds since the epoch, when the message was sent\.

 ------
 #### [ HTTPS \(12\) ]